 There are also a number of forum moderators.
 The moderators are not employees of Choice of Games LLC or Hosted Games LLC.
 They are volunteers, contributors, and community members.
 Their statements should not be taken as coming from the companies.
 We are not looking to add additional moderators at this time.

-Note that CoG staff and moderators have the power to read private messages.
-By sending a private message on this forum, you allow any present or future staff or moderator to read the message.
+Note that CoG staff and moderators have the power to read direct messages (also know as private messages).
+By sending a direct message on this forum, you allow any present or future staff or moderator to read the message.
 If you don’t want your message read by staff or moderators, take your conversation elsewhere.

 Moderators and staff can also view the email address that you used to register on the forum.